 Kaila Rome, Executive Director

 Kaila joins our staff eager to continue the work and success already set forth by the North Liberty Community Pantry.
 She has served in the community for the last 5 years at The Crisis Center of Johnson County, where she began as a volunteer on the 24-Hour crisis line.
 She worked as the Food Bank Coordinator at the center and then moved into her recent role as Development Coordinator.
 Kaila is an Illinois native who earned a Bachelor of Arts in Psychology and Health Promotion at the University of Iowa.
 During Kaila’s undergraduate career, she took an interest in human services and the issues surrounding the community, participating in many volunteer events throughout her time as a student and later joining a local AmeriCorp program.
 In addition to her daily work to combat hunger issues, she works as a fitness trainer in her spare time.
-She is on the Leadership Council of EPIC and is a member of the Chamber of Commerce Community Leadership Program.
+She is on the Leadership Council of EPIC and is a graduate of the Chamber of Commerce Community Leadership Program.
 Kaila brings with her skills in volunteer management, event planning, fundraising, team building and community outreach.

 Ilsa DeWald, Volunteer & Garden Coordinator